Edward Everett Horton: Early life

-He was a student at Oberlin College in Ohio, where he majored in German.
-However, he was asked to leave after he climbed to the top of a building and, after a crowd gathered, threw off a dummy, making them think he had jumped.
-He attended the Polytechnic Institute in Brooklyn for one year, until the school discontinued its arts courses; he moved on to Columbia University, "until I got fouled up with The Varsity Show of 1909.
-This was the first time I had really ever been on the stage...
+He was a student at Oberlin College where he majored in German.
+He was asked to leave after he climbed to the top of a building and, after a crowd gathered, threw off a dummy, making bystanders think he had jumped.
+Returning to New York City, he attended the Polytechnic Institute of Brooklyn for one year, until the school discontinued its arts courses; he moved to Columbia University, "until I got fouled up with The Varsity Show of 1909.
+This was the first time I had really ever been on the stage ...
 After that, to put it gently, Columbia and I came to an amicable parting of the ways.
 They were just as glad to see me go as I was to get out."
 That concluded Horton's collegiate period.

 Stage and film career

-Horton had begun his stage career in 1906, singing and dancing and playing small parts in college, vaudeville, and Broadway productions.
+Horton had begun his stage career at age 20 in 1906, singing and dancing and playing small parts in productions during his brief college experiences, then vaudeville and Broadway productions.
 His father persuaded him to adopt his full name professionally.
-"Originally, I went under the name of Edward Horton.
+"Originally, I went under the name of just Edward Horton.
 My father said, 'I think you're making a mistake, Edward.
 Anybody could be Edward Horton, but nobody else could be Edward Everett Horton.'
 I said, 'I think I like that.'"

-In 1919, he moved to Los Angeles, California, where he began acting in Hollywood films.
-His first starring role was in the comedy Too Much Business (1922), and he portrayed the lead role of an idealistic young classical composer in the comedy Beggar on Horseback (1925).
+In 1919, he moved to Los Angeles, where he got his start at the Hollywood Community Theater, founded and managed by Neely Dickson.
+He began acting in Hollywood films of the growing film community in southern California.
+His first starring role was in the silent film comedy Too Much Business (1922), and he portrayed the lead role of an idealistic young classical-music composer in the comedy Beggar on Horseback (1925).
 In 1927–29, he starred in eight two-reel silent comedies produced by Harold Lloyd for Paramount Pictures release.
 He made the transition to sound films with Educational Pictures in 1929, in a series of sound-comedy playlets.
-As a stage-trained performer, he found more film work easily and appeared in some of Warner Bros.' movies, including The Terror (1928) and Sonny Boy (1929).
+As a stage-trained performer, he found more film work easily and appeared in several Warner Bros. movies, including The Terror (1928) and Sonny Boy (1929).